constructing phrases in Greek

 3. Adjectives: Must agree with nouns in gender, number, and case.

-5. Prepositions: Use with nouns in the accusative case.
+5. Prepositions: Usually used with the accusative case.

 7. Negation: Place δεν before the verb to negate it.

-Learning to construct phrases in Greek becomes easier once you grasp key rules like gender agreement, cases, and flexible word order.
+Learning to start constructing phrases in greek becomes easier once you grasp key rules like gender agreement, cases, and flexible word order.

 With practice, you’ll be able to form clear and natural sentences, use adjectives correctly, and ask questions with ease.
 Keep practicing, and you’ll soon be speaking Greek confidently!